What is a Long Term Loan?

 ***Please note that the above mentioned fee and charges are only indicative.
 You are advised to check with your lender directly before applying for a long term loan.

 Steps to Follow Before Applying for a Long Term Loan

-- Compare Loan Offers: once you decide your loan amount, check and compare the various loan offers available in the market and know about loan repayment tenure, processing fee and interest rate charged, and late payment fees.
-The best is to conduct an online survey with the help of various third party websites available.
+- Compare Loan Offers: once you decide your loan amount, check and compare the various loan offers available in the market and know about loan repayment tenure, processing fee and the interest rate charged, and late payment fees.
+The best is to conduct an online survey with the help of various third-party websites available.
 It helps you save time and energy

 - Choose Your Lender: Once you have a clear picture about the loan market and various offers available, choose a lender that would offer you the best rate with a convenient repayment tenure.

 - Check Your Eligibility: Now, check your eligibility which you can do either online or contact the customer care of your chosen lender to know the same

 - Fill Details & Apply: Once you are confirmed about your eligibility, you can apply for a long term loan online by filling in the below mentioned details -

 - Personal information – name, gender, nationality and date of birth.

 - Scan and Attach required documents.

 Upon successful review of your loan application, the sanctioned amount shall be credited to your bank account in 1/2 days.